ericklein/air_quality/readme.md

 - [Q]110921: does C02 require calibration for SCD40 (direct CO2 read, not eCO2)

 ### Revisions
+- 010222
+	- Modifications to the deepSleep() routine, trying to fix the rapid battery depletion issue that has emerged
+- 122721
+	- Added initial version of outside weather support
 - 120821
 	- [FR][P2]051021: screen; current time -> closed to conserve battery as primary screen type is eInk on a ONETIME loop
 	- Moving FR and Issues to Github from readme.md